ddsky/api-league-clients/javascript/docs/TextApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.TextApi();
-let text = The laziest dogs are jumping over the quicker brown foxes.; // String | The text to be stemmed. apiInstance.textStemming(text, (error, data, response) => {
+let text = "The laziest dogs are jumping over the quicker brown foxes."; // String | The text to be stemmed. apiInstance.textStemming(text, (error, data, response) => {
   if (error) {
     console.error(error);